alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/README.md

 No additional internal project information is necessary.

-No project description is required.

-No explanation of the project is required.

-No statement of project purpose is required.

-No email address is required.

-No phone number is required.

 No private project materials are required.

 Only the project name, contact name, and controlled project URL are required to request an anchor.